ricky0123/vad/README.md

 ### 🎉 New collaborators, Discord channel, and more 🚀

 I am thrilled to share that we have new collaborators from [Pleap](https://pleap.jp/) who are going to be sharing in the development work for this project.
-Please also join us on [Discord](https://discord.gg/4WPeGEaSpF).
-We would love to have additional collaborators.
-If you are interested in contributing to this project, please write us on Discord!
+We are also starting a [Discord server](https://discord.gg/4WPeGEaSpF) for users and contributors alike.
+We would love to have additional collaborators - if you are interested, please write us on Discord!

 ## Overview